well-typed/hs-bindgen/manual/LowLevel/Enums.md

 showsCEnum :: forall a.
 CEnum a => Int -> a -> ShowS
 ```

-makes use of the names in `declaredValues` whenever possible.
-This is a
+makes use of the names in `declaredValues` whenever possible, and also uses the
+class method `showsUndeclared` to show undeclared values.
+This is a law-abiding
-law-abiding `Show` instance in that it generates valid Haskell, due to the
+`Show` instance in that it generates valid Haskell, due to the patterns we
-patterns we generate for enums.
+generate for enums.
 For example, suppose we do

 ```haskell
 deriving newtype instance Bounded HTTP_status